 If your car is stolen, it will actually say stolen on the plate.
-If there’s an Amber Alert, it can relay the message right on it.
+Additionally, if there’s an Amber Alert, it can relay the message right on it.

 Cooper said consumers have control over their privacy.
 You can’t change the numbers and it’s on the car tightly.

-The license plate costs $699, plus there’s a $7 monthly fee for the service.
+The license plate costs $699.
+There’s also a $7 monthly fee for the service.